Augustus7734/astrozane-hugo/content/about/about.md

 ## Introduction

 I'm Zane Landers, a digital marketing and communications specialist with a deep passion for astronomy and science communication.

-## Professional Background
+Most of my hobbies are pretty hands-on - whether it's stargazing, working on my Miata, or roller skating.

 My professional experience spans multiple disciplines.
 Since 2017, I've been buying, repairing, and reselling telescopes, though I've stopped doing it as a full-on side hustle.
 This experience led me to work as a writer/editor for [TelescopicWatch](https://telescopicwatch.com) since 2018, where I review commercially manufactured telescopes and write guides for both beginners and experienced astronomers.
 I have done articles for other websites as well, most of them now defunct, and I am a frequent contributor to the [Cloudy Nights](https://www.cloudynights.com/) astronomy forum.